abhishek47kashyap/abhishek47kashyap.github.io/_portfolio/portfolio-3.md

 ![top_plate_no_rotations](../../images/stewart_platform/top_plate_no_rotations.gif)

 Or did we?
 If this was a pool table, all balls would surely be rolling all over the table surface.
 However, think back to the requirement established previously: **almost-zero acceleration**.
-In the gif above extreme accelerations are used to prove the point that the top plate doesn't *roll* or *pitch*, no matter how the base plate moves.
+In the gif above extreme accelerations are used to prove the point that the top plate doesn't *roll* or *pitch* despite disturbances to the base plate.
 In reality, this would be happending in **super slow motion**.

 ### Let's dive deeper ..